cryptoleek-eth/cairo1-devnet-setup/README.md

 ### Enabling dumping and loading with Docker

 To enable dumping and loading if running Devnet in a Docker container, you must bind the container path with the path on your host machine.
+Dump docker container is neat technique to boostrap your env quickly.

 This example: